-Whether you are coaching for your full-time business, or trying to leverage a passion for some extra income on the side, we as coaches want to maximize our income while being able to attract the right clients, as well as the right number of clients.
-Below are some tips for setting your pricing and packages, based on my experience on CoachUp, with some insights from data points we collect.
+Whether you are coaching for your full-time business or trying to leverage your passion for some extra income, the typical goal for coaches is to maximize revenue while attracting the right volume of clients.
+Below are some tips for setting your pricing and packages, based on my experience on CoachUp, combined with some insights from data points we collect at CoachUp HQ.

 We all know that CoachUp makes a percentage of the rate we set, so make sure you are not in for any surprises when you complete that first training session.
 Use the tool in the packages tab that projects your earnings based on the rate you choose.

-2. Having said that, don’t overcompensate a change in your rate because of the fee structure.
+7. Don’t overcompensate a change in your rate because of the fee structure - plan for the long term.

 The most accurate price point comes from blending the rate over all the sessions you are projecting to do with your clients and increases the chances the client is going to see a rate they are comfortable with for an extended period of time.

-6. Tie your pricing more to time than number of athletes in the package.
+8. Tie your pricing more to time than the number of athletes in the package.

 See other The Business Side of Coaching Topics: